zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/enable-heatwave-cluster/enable-heatwave-cluster.md

       ```
       ![HeatWave Load Check](images/heatwave-load-check.png)

-3. By default, MDS will offload SELECT queries to HeatWave.
-There is a magic switch, **use_secondary_engine** that is enabled.
+3. By default, MySQL will offload SELECT queries to HeatWave.
+There is a magic switch, **use&#95;secondary&#95;engine** that is enabled.

       ```
       <copy>